Political Science (POL) - Courses

 Constitutional Law II: The First Amendment

 The First Amendment protects freedom of speech, press, religion and assembly.
 This course will carefully examine U.S. Supreme Court opinions in these areas.
 Among the topics to be covered are the constitutional relationship between speech and conduct, separation of religion and government, definition of obscenity and pornography, and the latitude available to those who use the media and newspapers to communicate ideas.
 Prerequisite: POL 101 or POL 102 or POL 221.
-Offered Alternate Years.
+Offered Occasionally.